equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 The following options were considered for the western tunnel portals:

-x

-Option H1 – Concord Road interchange: This would have involved duplicating the existing M4 viaduct between Underwood Road at Homebush and Queen Street at North Strathfield.
+* Option H1 – Concord Road interchange: This would have involved duplicating the existing M4 viaduct between Underwood Road at Homebush and Queen Street at North Strathfield.
 The western tunnel portals would form part of the Concord Road interchange

-x

-Option H2 – west of Homebush Bay Drive: This option would involve locating the western tunnel portals on the western side of Homebush Bay Drive
+* Option H2 – west of Homebush Bay Drive: This option would involve locating the western tunnel portals on the western side of Homebush Bay Drive

-x

-Option H3 – east of Homebush Bay Drive: This option would involve locating the western tunnel portals between Homebush Bay Drive and Powells Creek, but as a separate interchange to the Concord Road interchange.
+* Option H3 – east of Homebush Bay Drive: This option would involve locating the western tunnel portals between Homebush Bay Drive and Powells Creek, but as a separate interchange to the Concord Road interchange.
 This option would al ow all movements to and from both the existing M4 and Homebush Bay Drive into the mainline tunnels.
 This option was included in the concept